 TranslatePress is another popular, freemium WordPress plugin that lets you translate your website with ease:

 This will open the Translation Editor and present a live preview of your store.
 You can navigate through different pages of your site by clicking on the links.
-To translate text, simply select the pencil icon next to it:
+To translate, simply select the pencil icon next to it:

 Then you’ll be able to type the translation in the left-hand panel.
 You can also use Google Translate to do this automatically.